 Signs and Symptoms of Cystic Fibrosis

-CF develops in most patients in the first year of life.
+CF develops in most patients during the first year of life.
 Usually at least some symptoms are present at birth, although sometimes symptoms do not appear until adolescence.
-About 3% of all CF patients are not diagnosed until adulthood.
+About 3 percent of all CF patients are not diagnosed until adulthood.

 The lungs and pancreas produce the most common symptoms, usually respiratory and gastrointestinal complications.
 Most CF patients eventually die from advanced lung disease.
 CF also affects, to a lesser extent, the reproductive tract and the sweat glands.

 Almost all CF patients begin to experience respiratory symptoms within the first couple of years of life.
 They include:

 - Repeated infections: The accumulation of sticky, thick mucus in the lungs creates a favorable environment for infectious microorganisms to inhabit and flourish.

 - Chronic cough: Patients with CF often have a persistent cough that results from repeated respiratory infections.
 Over time, patients begin coughing up a viscous (thick, sticky), purulent (pus-filled), green-colored sputum.

 - Recurrent bronchitis: The repeated infections that afflict the lungs of CF patients often lead to bronchitis, inflammation and swelling of the bronchi that obstructs the airways and stimulates the production of mucus.
 The bronchitic mucus creates yet more obstruction and further increases the chances of infection.

 - Recurrent pneumonia: Pneumonia is a lung infection that can be caused by a number of microorganisms.
 Patients with CF are especially susceptible to pneumonial infections because the abnormal mucus and reduced water content in the airways promotes bacterial growth.